blchatel/game-sampler/README.md

 - Plays songs at specified timecodes.
 - Provides keyboard shortcuts for playing, stopping, and playing random songs.
 - Minimalist user interface with buttons for each song.
+- One tab per category of song with a dedicated "play random" button

 ## Requirements